Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

 – Carter G. Woodson

-Whether your experience is good or bad, trying new things will give you something interesting to talk about.
+Whether your experience is good or bad, trying something new will give you something interesting to talk about.

 My grandparents had a farm when I was growing up.
 I’d often spend weekends and summers with them, so I got to experience all sorts of things I wouldn’t get to try living in the city.